Helm* Chart for Tutorial Server

 .. note::

 This level of testing is included for demonstration purposes.
-Many developers will be able to
+You can

 skip this step and go straight to the next step of deploying through |software_prod_name|.